 Pro Tip: Building strong relationships with other departments is not a one-off thing.
 To ensure alignment between the strategy and the needs of these employees and their customers, regular feedback should also be collected from them and they should always be kept in the loop.
 It’s hard work, we know!

 Are you ready to kick customer experience up a notch?
 Sure, customer service is important, and that’s a fantastic first step for many companies.
-But what would your business look like if you set the bar even higher and started building an entire department that focused on creating great customer experiences?
+But what would your business look like if you set the bar even higher and started building an entire department that focused on creating customer experiences?

 Some think having a focused CX team can be expensive, yet they don’t realize that no matter what size of a business they are, having an effective CX strategy and team is essential.
 Dedicating time and resources to build out their customer experience isn’t just important now – it’s downright paramount for businesses who want to stay ahead of their competitors in our ever-evolving digital age.
 So, let’s get started!